Getting Started with Fabric Jumpstart

 The installer will:

-- Download all required Fabric items (notebooks, lakehouses, pipelines, etc.)
+- Deploy Fabric items (notebooks, lakehouses, pipelines, etc.) into your current workspace

-- Display a progress bar and status updates
+- Display progress and log messages

 - Provide a summary of what was installed